The Mile-High View

 - A *nix OS

-- A web server with URL rewriting capabilities (such as mod_rewrite under Apache)
+- A web server (such as Apache, nginx, etc)